 In the past, the gap in coverage known as the doughnut hole was always the biggest drawback for people enrolled in the Medicare Part D prescription drug program.
 But now, under a provision of the 2010 Affordable Care Act (“ObamaCare”), the gap is steadily shrinking and saving Part D enrollees a lot of out-of-pocket expenses.

-At that point, in previous years, you would have had to pay 100 percent of the cost of your drugs in the gap, unless you had other coverage.
-And only when you had spent a large amount out of pocket since the beginning of the year ($4,550 in 2010) could you get out of the gap and qualify for low-cost catastrophic coverage until the end of the year.
+At that point, in the years before 2011, you would have had to pay 100 percent of the cost of your drugs in the gap, unless you had other coverage.
+And only when you had spent a large amount out of pocket since the beginning of the year ($4,550 in 2014) could you get out of the gap and qualify for low-cost catastrophic coverage until the end of the year.

-- You'll receive a 50 percent discount on brand-name and biologic drugs, including insulin and vaccines, contributed by their manufacturers.
+- You'll receive a 52.5 percent discount on the cost of brand-name and biologic drugs (including insulin and vaccines, contributed by their manufacturers.

 Who gets the discounts?